severalnines/docs/user-guide/mysql/manage.rst

 Inactive Users
 ````````````````

 Shows all accounts across clusters that are not been used since the last server restart.
-Server must have been running for at least 8 hours to check for inactive accounts.
+Server must have been running for at least 1 hour to check for inactive accounts.

 You can drop particular accounts by clicking the *Drop User* button to initiate the action.